e2crawfo/hrr-scaling/README.md

 corresponding semantic pointer when its activation is high enough.
 These cleanup nodes get input from the unbinding operation.

-The completed neural network permits us to NEURALLY traverse the WordNet graph, while using an amount of neural resources that is linear in the number of concepts encoded.
+The completed neural network permits us to *neurally* traverse the WordNet graph, while using an amount of neural resources that is linear in the number of concepts encoded.
 A battery of tests is run on the resulting graph to check that the WordNet graph can indeed be reliablty traversed.